Large Language Models Are Active Critics in NLG Evaluation: Experiment Settings

-We focus on three variants of \method (AC) in the meta-evaluation.
-First, \textbf{AC-Vanilla} is a protocol that directly prompts the base LLM to score the overall quality of the input test case using self-optimizing scoring.
-Without providing or guiding the LLM to generate task-specific information, this variant explores the base LLM's ability to make judgments based solely on its intrinsic understanding of few-shot graded exemplars.
-The second variant \textbf{AC-Coarse}, performs a coarse-grained, explainable evaluation by prompting the LLM to infer task-specific information (i.e., task definition and necessary criteria) and produce an overall score along with an explanation for each test case.
-This process considers all inferred criteria simultaneously during the self-optimizing scoring.
-Finally, \textbf{AC-Fine} provides a fine-grained, explainable evaluation.
-Similar to AC-Coarse, it begins with task inference, but during self-optimizing scoring, it assesses the input test case against each criterion individually, offering detailed explanations for each score.
+We establish \method using four widely adopted backbone models: two open-source LLMs (Orca2-13B and LLaMA3-8B) and two closed-source LLMs (GPT-3.5 and GPT-4)\footnote{We used GPT-3.5-turbo-1106 and gpt-4-turbo version for the experiments.} across four diverse NLG tasks.
+We test two variants of \method (AC) in this study: (1) \textbf{AC-Coarse} performs a coarse-grained, explainable evaluation by prompting the LLM to infer task-related information and directly produce an overall score along with an explanation for each test case.
+This process considers all inferred criteria at once during scoring alignment.
+(2) \textbf{AC-Fine} provides a fine-grained, explainable evaluation.
+Similar to AC-Coarse, it begins with task inference, but during scoring alignment, it assesses the input test case against each criterion individually, offering detailed explanations for each score.
 The overall quality score is then generated by combining the evaluations across all criteria.
-Details of the parameter settings and implementation are provided in Appendix~\ref{parameter}.
+Appendix~\ref{parameter} provides the details of implementation.